The Geometry of Darboux Integrable Elliptic Systems: Preliminaries

 showing that $\sysI\otimes \C \subset \calV$.
 Since $\sysI$ is differentially closed (by definition) and $\theta^i,\eta^r, \overline {\eta^r}, \overline{ \Omega^\nu} \in \sysI\otimes \C$ we need only observe from the structure equation \eqref{onedsigma} that trivially $d \sigma^u \in \calV$.
 Thus $\calV$ is differentially closed. \end{proof}

-We now define a special class of elliptic Darboux integrable systems which is analogous to the class of hyperbolic systems whose singular systems form a Darboux pair (see Definition 1.3 in \cite{AFV}).
+We now restrict our attention to the class of elliptic Darboux integrable systems whose singular system $\calV$ is Pfaffian.
+This is analogous to the class of hyperbolic systems whose singular systems form a Darboux pair (see Definition 1.3 in \cite{AFV}).